 Psi Chi Research Symposium

 MSP’s chapter of Psi Chi puts on a Mental Health Research Symposium every year specifically to highlight student research and.
 The conference is open to MSP students along with undergraduate and graduate students at other universities in region.
 Common topics for presentation are neuropsychology, health psychology, gender, sexuality, ethnicity, race, and psychological assessment.
-This years conference will be held May 20, 2022 with more details to come.
+Check back later for information about the 2023 symposium.